Last updated May 28th, 2022.

 The World’s Worst Demographics

 Japan is facing a severe demographic crisis unlike any other.
-For starters, the country’s median age of 47.3 is older than anywhere else on the entire planet.
+For starters, the country’s median age of 47.3 is the second oldest on the entire planet.

 That’s clearly horrible for Japan’s future economy.
 Not only does it equal greater dependence on welfare as more tax money goes towards retirement benefits.
 It also means a severe labor shortage as uneducated workers start disappearing.